nv-legate/legate/docs/legate/source/networking-wheels.rst

 ----------------

 Note that the framework of automatic detection and automatic support for networking depends on multiple dynamic loads of the MPI and the UCX libraries.
-Sometimes, errors may occur when an incorrect or conflicting libraries are loaded.
+Sometimes, errors may occur when incorrect or conflicting libraries are loaded.
 If that happens and a crash occurs, Legate should print out a backtrace showing which versions of the different libraries were loaded.
 If one of the libraries is loaded from a different location than expected, you can set